FabsHC/go-template-repository/README.md

 # go-template-repository
-A template repository for Golang
+A template repository for Golang.

+To use it, change the module in [go.mod](go.mod) file and enjoy.